4 Factors for Selecting Options Market Data Feeds

 However, for market makers and high-frequency trading, direct feeds are more suitable.
 Even when consolidation is required, latency-sensitive traders can compile direct feeds into a custom BBO or price book.
 Through an FPGA-optimized hardware solution, minimal latency is added.

 Touted as the most cost-efficient choice for options trading, OPRA’s feed involves one set of market fees to access all US options markets.
 Those new to the asset class may find this appealing for running a new strategy at a low cost.
 While market data from OPRA is notably cheaper than direct feed, firms still must consider the requisite network investment to handle the volume of data.
-Alternatively, subscription-based market data solutions like the DataPort Feed can throttle the market data to a firm’s requirements, decreasing bandwidth requirements and related costs to a fraction of that associated with a 40 Gb network.
+Alternatively, subscription-based market data solutions like Exegy’s Axiom consolidated market data feed can throttle the market data to a firm’s requirements, decreasing bandwidth requirements and related costs to a fraction of that associated with a 40 Gb network.

 Market Depth & Granularity